Negru-Diana/Python-FundamenteleProgramarii/Inchiriere_filme/README.md

 ## 🌟 Key Features

--  🎯 Modular Design: The layered architecture ensures clear separation of concerns, enhancing both code readability and maintainability.
+-  🎯 **Modular Design**: The layered architecture ensures clear separation of concerns, enhancing both code readability and maintainability.

--  🔍 Input Validation: Strong validation rules ensure the integrity and consistency of user data, preventing errors and inconsistencies.
+-  🔍 **Input Validation**: Strong validation rules ensure the integrity and consistency of user data, preventing errors and inconsistencies.

--  📤 Full CRUD Functionality: The system supports full lifecycle management for clients, movies, and rentals, offering a complete solution for rental transactions.
+-  📤 **Full CRUD Functionality**: The system supports full lifecycle management for clients, movies, and rentals, offering a complete solution for rental transactions.

--  📑 Sorting & Filtering: Advanced query options allow users to filter and sort data, improving efficiency in finding specific information.
+-  📑 **Sorting & Filtering**: Advanced query options allow users to filter and sort data, improving efficiency in finding specific information.

--  🛠️ Robust Error Handling: The system gracefully handles errors, ensuring stability even when faced with invalid inputs or unexpected scenarios.
+-  🛠️ **Robust Error Handling**: The system gracefully handles errors, ensuring stability even when faced with invalid inputs or unexpected scenarios.

 ## 🔬 Technical Highlights
--  Language: Python
+-  **Language**: Python

--  Architecture: Multi-layered architecture (Domain, Repository, Service, UI)
+-  **Architecture**: Multi-layered architecture (Domain, Repository, Service, UI)

--  Data Persistence: File-based system using structured text files for storing records
+-  **Data Persistence**: File-based system using structured text files for storing records

--  Error Management: Comprehensive validation and exception handling
+-  **Error Management**: Comprehensive validation and exception handling

-The Inchiriere_Filme project demonstrates practical problem-solving and the application of fundamental software development principles.
+The **"Inchiriere_Filme"* project demonstrates practical problem-solving and the application of fundamental software development principles.
 This project serves as a strong foundation for further work in Python development and systems programming.